-Under the employment agreements, "just cause" means: (i) executive's material fraud, malfeasance, gross negligence or willful misconduct with respect to the business affairs of the Company which is directly or materially harmful to the business or reputation of the Company or its subsidiaries, and which is incapable of being remedied or not remedied within 30 days of notice from the Company; (ii) executive's conviction of or failure to contest prosecution for a felony or a crime involving moral turpitude; or (iii) executive's material breach of the employment agreement which is incapable of being remedied or not remedied within 30 days of notice from the company.
+Under Mr. Badgley's employment agreement, "just cause" means: (i) Mr. Badgley's material fraud, malfeasance, gross negligence or willful misconduct with respect to the business affairs of the Company which is directly or materially harmful to the business or reputation of the Company or its subsidiaries, and which is incapable of being remedied or not remedied within 30 days of notice from the Company; (ii) Mr. Badgley's conviction of or failure to contest prosecution for a felony or a crime involving moral turpitude; or (iii) Mr. Badgley's material breach of the employment agreement which is incapable of being remedied or not remedied within 30 days of notice from the Company.

-Each employment agreement also provides for non-competition and confidentiality during employment and for a period ending two years from termination or expiration of the employment agreement (or one year if termination occurs pursuant to a change in control).
-The Board of Directors provided notice to each of Mr. Badgley and Mr. Mish that effective December 31, 2013, the automatic renewing feature of the employment agreements was terminated.
-Thus, Mr. Badgley's employment agreement will terminate on December 31, 2016 and Mr. Mish's employment agreement will terminate on October 30, 2015.
+The employment agreement also provides for non-competition and confidentiality during employment and for a period ending two years from termination or expiration of the employment agreement (or one year if termination occurs pursuant to a change in control).
+The Board of Directors provided notice to Mr. Badgley that effective December 31, 2013, the automatic renewing feature of the employment agreement was terminated.
+Thus, Mr. Badgley's employment agreement will terminate on December 31, 2016.